 SVG files are rendered in XML text files, which means they can be edited with any text editing software, as well as with design software.

-Unlike PDF files, SVG files may also be used for animation.
+However, unlike PDF files, SVG files may also be used for animation.
 If you think you might want to experiment with an animated version of your logo, then an SVG file will let you do it.

-SVG files can be opened with any browser.
+More so, SVG files can be opened with any browser.
 In the world of logo design.
 SVG files are often preferred for creating logo-based icons for websites.
 You can easily use CSS and a text editor to change any part of your logo, including the background color and other elements.

-The only potential downside of SVG files is that they can be large, but the key is to know when and how to use them.
+More ore importantly, the only potential downside of SVG files is that they can be large, but the key is to know when and how to use them.

 While raster files are not as versatile as vector files in some ways, there are still some benefits to use them.
 Here, we’ll run down two of the most common types of raster files: PNG files and JPEG files.